vitals sources

 vi.
 Jethro b. abt June 1803 (bap.
 30 June 1803)

 vital records sources: There is no record found of Hannah's birth.
-Her marriage intentions are from the Dartmouth vital records.
-Her death was found on her gravestone, Nasketucket Cemetery, Fairhaven, MA.
+Her marriage is in Vital Records of Dartmouth, Massachusetts to the Year 1850, Vol, 2 - Marriages (Boston:1929), 269.
+Her death date and age at death was found on her gravestone, Naskatucket Cemetery, Fairhaven, MA.

-1. First Congregational Church, Fairhaven, records, vol. 1, p.
-13 (modern pagination), New Bedford Whaling Museum, Inc.
+1. First Congregational Church, Fairhaven, records, 1:13 (modern pagination), New Bedford Whaling Museum, Inc.